James Brown: 1975–2006: Later career

 Brown appeared at Edinburgh 50,000 – The Final Push, the final Live 8 concert on July 6, 2005, where he performed a duet with British pop star Will Young on "Papa's Got A Brand New Bag".
 In the Black Eyed Peas album "Monkey Business", Brown was featured on a track called "They Don't Want Music".
 The previous week he had performed a duet with another British pop star, Joss Stone, on the United Kingdom chat show Friday Night with Jonathan Ross.
 In 2006, Brown continued his Seven Decades of Funk World Tour.

 Brown's final major U.S. performance was in San Francisco on August 20, 2006, as headliner at the Festival of the Golden Gate (Foggfest) on the Great Meadow at Fort Mason.
 The next day, he performed at an 800-seat campus theatre at Humboldt State University in Arcata, California.
 His last shows were greeted with positive reviews, and one of his final concert appearances at the Irish Oxegen festival in Punchestown in 2006 included a record crowd of 80,000 people.
-He played a full concert as part of the BBC's Electric Proms on October 27, 2006, at The Roundhouse, supported by the Zutons, with special appearances from Max Beasley and the Sugababes.
+He played a full concert as part of the BBC's Electric Proms on October 27, 2006, at The Roundhouse, supported by The Zutons, with special appearances from Max Beesley and Sugababes.

 Brown's last televised appearance was at his induction into the UK Music Hall of Fame in November 2006, before his death in December.
 He had been scheduled to perform a duet with singer Annie Lennox on the song "Vengeance" for her new album Venus, which was released in 2007.